dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/Sand-box-your-VMs.rst

 2. Quantum/Network Node: Install **SSH server** when asked for **Custom Software to Install**.
 Rest of the packages are not required and may come in the way of OpenStack packages - like DNS servers etc. (not necessary).
 Unless you know what you are doing.

-3. Control Node: Install **SSH server** and **Virtual Machines Host** when asked for **Custom Software to Install**.
+3. Compute Node: Install **SSH server** and **Virtual Machines Host** when asked for **Custom Software to Install**.
 Rest of the packages are not required and may come in the way of OpenStack packages - like DNS servers etc. (not necessary).
 Unless you know what you are doing.

 6. Its about to get sticky